ionoid/docs.ionoid.io/docs/iot-apps.md

 # Linux IoT and Edge Apps

-Ionoid.io IoT Apps are apps that are self contained with all their metadata included and dependencies.
+Ionoid.io IoT Apps are self contained apps, all the software, metadata, libraries and other dependencies are bundled within the app package.

+image.
+Then the application, its bundles and the `app.yaml` file should all be added the debian image and a tarball should be generated.

 Installed apps are located on device storage at:
 ```